samyuthak7/Blood-Group-Through-dermatology-website/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

----

-## 📜 License
+📜 License

-This project is released under the **MIT License**.
+This project is released under the MIT License.

 ---